macleod85/macleod85/README.md

+# Welcome to my space here on Github!

 - 👋 Hi, I’m @macleod85
 - 👀 I’m interested in Python, Java, Javascript, Ruby and occasionaly on Assembly (to build 8-bit games)
 - 🌱 I’m currently learning some of the languages mentioned before.